Quick Answer

 Two terminal-value methods are standard:

-• Perpetuity-growth method: TV = FCF_final × (1 + g) / (WACC − g), where g is the long-run growth rate; g is typically 2% to 3% (a long-run gross-domestic-product or inflation proxy)
+- Perpetuity-growth method: TV = FCF_final × (1 + g) / (WACC − g), where g is a sustainable long-run growth rate below WACC, supported by the company's and economy's facts

 Subtract net debt (debt minus cash) from the resulting enterprise value to get equity value.

 Think of it this way: a DCF tells the banker what the target is worth on its own cash-generation merits, independent of market-comparable noise.
-The catch is that terminal value drives about three-quarters of the output, and terminal value is the part of the model with the weakest empirical grounding.
+The catch is that terminal value can carry substantial weight, and it is the part of the model with the weakest empirical grounding.

 Exam Tip: Gotchas

-The LBO model assumes a financial sponsor (private-equity firm) purchases the target funded mostly with debt, holds for a few years, and exits.
+The LBO model assumes a financial sponsor (private-equity firm) purchases the target funded mostly with debt, holds for a period, and exits.

-• Output: the maximum price a financial buyer can pay while clearing the IRR hurdle
+- Output: the maximum price a financial buyer can pay while clearing its case-specific IRR hurdle

 Exam Tip: Gotchas